SonamorN/PS-CVEHunter/README.md

 * matches the previous token between zero and unlimited times, as many times as possible, giving back as needed (greedy)
 ```

-# Why do you call this a CVE Hunter it's a mere filename searcher
+# Why do you call this a CVE Hunter? it's a mere filename searcher
 Because CVE detection is why I use the script, if I want to search for a specific file I either use file explorer, everything from void tools or something in between.
 This script is to be used in server environments to return filenames that are related to CVEs.

+It is in the same sense that you don't call every vehicle a car.
+Some of them might be trucks doing a certain job better.